-We are party to a joint venture with TCF Inventory Finance, Inc. ("TCFIF"), established as Red Iron, a subsidiary of TCF National Bank, the primary purpose of which is to provide inventory financing to certain distributors and dealers of certain of our products in the U.S. that enables them to carry representative inventories of certain of our products.
-The net amount of receivables financed for dealers and distributors under this arrangement for the three month period ended January 29, 2021 and January 31, 2020 was \$511.3 million and \$405.1 million, respectively.
+We are party to a joint venture with TCF Inventory Finance, Inc. ("TCFIF"), established as Red Iron, a subsidiary of The Huntington National Bank, the primary purpose of which is to provide inventory financing to certain distributors and dealers of certain of our products in the U.S. that enables them to carry representative inventories of certain of our products.
+The net amount of receivables financed for dealers and distributors under this arrangement for the nine month period ended July 30, 2021 and July 31, 2020 was \$1,733.0 million and \$1,374.3 million, respectively.

 Under a separate agreement, TCF Commercial Finance Canada, Inc. ("TCFCFC") provides inventory financing to dealers of certain of our products in Canada.
 We also have floor plan financing agreements with other third-party financial institutions to provide floor plan financing to certain dealers and distributors not financed through Red Iron, which include agreements with third-party financial institutions in the U.S. and internationally.
-These third-party financial institutions financed \$92.6 million and \$87.1 million of receivables for such dealers and distributors during the three month periods ended January 29, 2021 and January 31, 2020, respectively.
-As of January 29, 2021 and January 31, 2020, \$147.6 million and \$161.1 million of receivables financed by these third-party financing companies, excluding Red Iron, respectively, were outstanding.
+These third-party financial institutions and TCFCFC financed \$323.2 million and \$308.3 million of receivables for such dealers and distributors during the nine month periods ended July 30, 2021 and July 31, 2020, respectively.
+As of July 30, 2021 and July 31, 2020, \$129.7 million and \$175.6 million, respectively, of receivables financed by the third-party financing companies and TCFCFC, excluding Red Iron, were outstanding.

 We entered into a limited inventory repurchase agreement with Red Iron and TCFCFC.
 Under such limited inventory repurchase agreement, we have agreed to repurchase products repossessed by Red Iron and TCFCFC, up to a maximum aggregate amount of \$7.5 million in a calendar year.
-Additionally, as a result of our floor plan financing agreements with the separate third-party financial institutions, we have also entered into inventory repurchase agreements with the separate third-party financial institutions.
+Additionally, as a result of our floor plan financial agreements with the separate third-party financial institutions, we have also entered into inventory repurchase agreements with the separate third-party financial institutions.
 Under such inventory repurchase agreements, we have agreed to repurchase products repossessed by the separate third-party financial institutions.
-As of January 29, 2021 and January 31, 2020, we were contingently liable to repurchase up to a maximum amount of \$111.2 million and \$128.2 million, respectively, of inventory related to receivables under these inventory repurchase agreements.
+As of July 30, 2021 and July 31, 2020, we were contingently liable to repurchase up to a maximum amount of \$93.8 million and \$140.0 million, respectively, of inventory related to receivables under these inventory repurchase agreements.
 Our financial exposure under these inventory repurchase agreements is limited to the difference between the amount paid to Red Iron or other third-party financing institutions for repurchases of inventory and the amount received upon subsequent resale of the repossessed product.
-We have repurchased immaterial amounts of inventory pursuant to such arrangements during the three month period ended January 29, 2021 and January 31, 2020.
+We have repurchased immaterial amounts of inventory pursuant to such arrangements during the nine month period ended July 30, 2021 and July 31, 2020.
 However, a decline in retail sales or financial difficulties of our distributors or dealers could cause this situation to change and thereby require us to repurchase financed product, which could have an adverse effect on our Results of Operations, Financial Position, or Cash Flows.